gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

     PAL_HANDLE DkProcessCreate(PAL_STR uri, PAL_FLG flags, PAL_STR* args);

 This API creates a new process to run a separated executable. _uri_ is the URI of the manifest file or the executable to be loaded in the new process. _flags_ is currently unused. _args_ is an array of strings as the arguments to be passed to the new process.

 #### DkProcessExit

     void DkProcessExit(PAL_NUM exitCode);

 This API terminates all threads in the process immediately. _exitCode_ with be exit value returned to the host.

 ### Stream Creation/Connection/Open

 #### DkStreamOpen

-    PAL_HANDLE DkStreamOpen(PAL_STR uri, PAL_FLG access, PAL_FLG share_flags, PAL_FLG create, PAL_FLG options);
+    PAL_HANDLE DkStreamOpen(PAL_STR uri, PAL_FLG access, PAL_FLG share_flags, PAL_FLG create,
+                            PAL_FLG options);

 This APIs open/create stream resources specified by _uri_.
-If the resource is successfully opened/created, a PAL handle will be returned for further access such as reading or writing. _uri_ is the URI of the stream to be opened/created.
-The following is a list of URIs that are supported in PAL:
+If the resource is successfully opened or created, a PAL handle will be returned for further access such as reading or writing. _uri_ is the URI of the stream to be opened/created.
+The following is a list of URIs that are supported:

 * `file:...`, `dir:...`: Files or directories on the host file systems.
 If _PAL_CREAT_TRY_ is given in _create_, the file or directory will be created.
 * `dev:...`: Opening devices as streams.
-For example, `dev:tty` represents the standard input/output.
+For example, `dev:tty` represents the standard IO.
 * `pipe.srv:<ID>`, `pipe:<ID>`, `pipe:`: Open a byte stream that can be used as RPC (remote procedure call) between processes.
 Pipes are located by numeric IDs.
 The server side of pipes can accept any number of connection.
 If `pipe:` is given as the URI, it will open an anonymous bidirectional pipe.
 * `tcp.srv:<ADDR>:<port>`, `tcp:<ADDR>:<PORT>`: Opening a TCP socket to listen or connecting to a remote TCP socket.
 * `udp.srv:<ADDR>:<PORT>`, `udp:<ADDR>:<PORT>`: Opening a UDP socket to listen or connecting to a remote UDP socket.

 _access_ can be a combination of the following flags: